Argentina cops search office of 2nd doctor in Maradona case | Entertainment

 Argentina cops search office of 2nd doctor in Maradona case

-The investigation into Diego Maradona's death continued Tuesday with police raids on the office and home of the psychiatrist who cared for the soccer star and is being investigated for possible medical negligence.
-By order of the attorney general's office of San Isidro, officers entered an apartment used by Agustina Cosachov for consultations in Buenos Aires, while another group of police searched her private home.
+The investigation into Diego Maradona's death continued with police raids on the office and home of the psychiatrist who cared for the soccer star and is being investigated for possible medical negligence.
+By order of the attorney general's office of San Isidro, officers entered an apartment used by Agustina Cosachov for consultations in Buenos Aires on Tuesday, while another group of police searched her private home.

 Maradona suffered a series of medical problems, some due to excesses of drugs and alcohol.
 He was reportedly near death in 2000 and 2004.
 In a statement released through her lawyer, Cosachove said, "There is peace of mind on my part about the medical decisions I made."
 Police are also investigating neurosurgeon Leopoldo Luque, who cared for Maradona in recent months and participated with other specialists in the brain operation in November.
 Officers also raided his home and office Sunday and took medical records of Maradona as well as computers, hard drives and cellphones.